codesplinta/mocklets/README.md

 This is where **mocklets** come in.

-This project provides re-usable and standard mocks/stubs/fakes for _Jest_ only.
+This project provides re-usable and standard mocks/stubs/fakes for _Jest_ only (Vitest coming soon).

 ## Installation
 >Install using `npm`